RKKY signatures as a probe for intrinsic magnetism and AI/QAH phase discrimination in MnBi$_2$Te$_4$ films: Models and method

 Here, $m$ is a band index, while $E_n$ and $|u_n\rangle$ denote the eigenvalue and eigenstate of the $n$-th band, respectively.
 We set the Fermi energy to zero so that the Chern number $C$ sums over all occupied valence bands, which correspond to the two valence subbands shown in Figs. \ref{fig3} and \ref{fig4}.
 Substituting Eq. (\ref{eq8}) into Eq. (\ref{eq7}) and performing the integration, we arrive at the following explicit results:

 Using Eq. (\ref{eq9}), we trace the evolution of the Chern number with the light parameter $k_a$, as shown in Fig. \ref{fig5}.
 In the even-SL ($\lambda=-$) case [Fig. \ref{fig5}(a)], once $k_a$ exceeds the critical value $k_0$, the system transitions from the original AI phase ($C=0$) into a QAH phase.
 The Chern number of this resulting QAH phase depends on the polarization chirality: it takes $C=-1$ for $\eta=+$ and $C=1$ for $\eta=-$.
 For the odd-SL ($\lambda=+$) films under right-handed polarization ($\eta=+$), the system undergoes two phase transitions as $k_a$ increases.
 As illustrated in Fig. \ref{fig5}(b), it evolves successively from a QAH phase ($C=+1$) to a normal insulator (NI) phase ($C=0$), and finally to another QAH phase ($C=-1$).
 The transition points occur precisely at $k_a = k_1$ and $k_a = k_2$, which correspond to the gap-closing cases shown in Figs. \ref{fig4}(c) and \ref{fig4}(e), respectively.
 In contrast, under left-handed polarization ($\eta=-$), the system remains in the QAH phase for all $k_a$, as no gap closure and reopening occurs (see Fig. \ref{fig4}).
 These findings are fully consistent with the results reported in Ref. \cite{45}.
-Building on this optically controllable platform, we next aim to extract signatures from the RKKY interaction to probe these chirality-dependent, photoninduced topological phase transitions.
+Building on this optically controllable platform, we next aim to extract the magnetic signatures of these chirality-dependent, photon-induced topological phase transitions.